Falyrion/Gymtonic-App/README.md

 # Translations

 The app is currently translated to english (default) and german.
-Language will change depending the users system settings.
+Language will change depending on the users system settings.